fbponz/fbponz/README.md

 ## Hi there, it's Borja Ponz.

 I'm an electronic engineer and passionate developer.
 Currently, I am working for [Mahle](https://www.mahle.com) in electromobility.
-My current roles are Software engineer, Testing engineer, and also integration engineer.
+My current roles are Software engineer also integration engineer.

-Recently, I finished a Master's Degree in data analytics on [EDEM](https://edem.eu/master-big-data-analytics/).

 I can write code in the following languages:
 + C/C++